Joey Wendle Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals' 4.51 team ERA ranks 22nd across all league pitching staffs.
+- The Cardinals have the 25th-ranked team ERA among all league pitching staffs (4.66).

-- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (82 total, one per game).
+- The Cardinals allow the second-fewest home runs in baseball (85 total, one per game).

-- The Cardinals will send Wainwright (3-3) to the mound to make his 11th start of the season.
-He is 3-3 with a 7.45 ERA and 25 strikeouts through 48 1/3 innings pitched.
+- Flaherty gets the start for the Cardinals, his 17th of the season.
+He is 5-5 with a 4.60 ERA and 84 strikeouts in 86 2/3 innings pitched.

-- In his last outing on Thursday against the Houston Astros, the righty went 1 2/3 innings, allowing six earned runs while surrendering six hits.
+- In his last time out on Saturday against the New York Yankees, the right-hander went six scoreless innings while surrendering four hits.

-- The 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings, in 10 games this season.
-Opponents are batting .358 against him.

 © 2023 Data Skrive.
 All rights reserved.